Why does my car go out of alignment?

 When you purchase tires at Belle Tire, they come with a lifetime of perks including free alignment checks.
 Also get free rotations, balancing, flat repairs and much more.
 Learn about perks here.

-Visit any Belle Tire store near you in Michigan, northern Ohio and Indiana for a free alignment check by one of our certified auto experts.
+Visit any Belle Tire store near you in Michigan, northern Ohio, Indiana and Illinois for a free alignment check by one of our certified auto experts.